ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 )
 ```

 Things just got a whole lot more complicated...
 The view code is messy and unclear.
-No one wants a string of if statements in their render function.
-And what if a user does something unexpected, and the state ends up looking like this:
+No one wants a string of `if` statements in their render function.
+This complexity also makes it really hard to identify and handle all the potential edge cases.
+What if a user does something unexpected, and the state ends up looking like this?

 ```javascript
 return {